biicode/docs/biicode/configuration_files/policies.rst

 ``policies.bii``: defining the policies of the code you want to reuse
 ======================================================================

-Policies are the rules applied when finding or updating dependencies.
+Policies are the rules the smart finder applies when finding or updating dependencies.
 They can be configured in your_project/bii/policies.bii as you can see in the :ref:`layouts section <project_layout>`.

 ``policies.bii`` have this format as self-documented:::

 	# This is the file for configuring your finds of dependencies.
 You can have
 	# several policies defined, each one with its own name.
 The 'default' policy
-	# will be use if you dont specify a policy name in your finds.
+	# will be used if you don't specify a policy name in your finds.
 	#
 	# Each policy is an ordered list of rules, which will be evaluated in order.
 	# Each rule has three fields:
-	#    block: an expression that can be evaluated using "block" and "branch"
+	#    block: an expression that can be evaluated using "block" objects.
-	#            objects.
 	#    version: an expression that can be evaluated using "tag" and "v" objects
 	#    priority: a integer number, with the resulting priority if the two
 	#            above conditions are true.
 Maximum priority is 0, negative